Last Updated on November 19, 2024 by Helena Akter

 Carbohydrates are needed for energy, brain activity, mood enhancement, muscle recovery, digestion, heart health, hydration, and immune function.
 They’re vital nutrients that support our daily tasks and overall health.

 If you avoid carbs, you might experience tiredness, constipation, headaches, and long-term health issues.
-Looking ahead, you must have good quality carbs like whole grains, fruits, and vegetables.
+Looking ahead, you must have good-quality carbs like whole grains, fruits, and vegetables.

 By understanding the role of carbohydrates, you can make smart food choices that improve your health and keep your energy levels up.
 So, make sure to include carbs in your diet wisely to maintain a balanced and healthy lifestyle.